Nullspace-Colombia/AgentGarden/README.md

 ![MultiAgentArena](https://github.com/Nullspace-Colombia/unray-bridge/assets/55969494/1940d152-716d-4a2c-98f5-4383228bf384)

 In Unreal Engine, go to the maps folder and start the MultiAgentArena_BP map.
-Once it is running, go to your terminal an inside the unray-bridge folder run:
+Once it is running, go to your terminal an inside the PythonFiles folder run:

 ```terminal
 python ParallelMultiAgentArena.py